-Chapters 13-17 of John together record Jesus' conversation with His disciples on the eve of His arrest.
-13:31-14:31 contain Jesus' words to the eleven around the supper table after Judas Iscariot had left.
-As Jesus attempts to prepare them for the events of the next few hours, His comments are broken up four times by various disciples (13:36; 14:5; 14:8; 14:22).
-It is helpful to read the passage this way to see how Jesus responded to the interruptions, and yet returned to some key themes repeated throughout the evening.
+Whereas chapters 13-17 of John together record Jesus' conversation with His disciples on the eve of His arrest, 13:31-14:31 contain His words to them around the supper table after Judas Iscariot had left.
+As Jesus attempts to prepare them for the events of the next few hours, and to emphasize certain key ideas for their future ministry, the dinner conversation is naturally broken up by four questions asked by various disciples.
+It is helpful to read the passage this way to see how He had to respond to the interruptions, and yet would return to some key themes repeated throughout the evening.